How to Adapt Recipes for Instant Pot in 5 Simple Steps

 What’s an instant pot?
 We’re glad you asked.
 It’s an electric appliance that functions the same way as a stovetop pressure cooker, sans stovetop.
 Instant pots cook food by using heat in an enclosed environment: the pressure builds up around the food and breaks it down as a high-heat oven might.
 It’s particularly good for cooking starchy vegetables and proteins quickly.
 As a bonus, an instant pot can be used as a slow cooker, rice cooker and steamer.

-If you’re looking to convert an old favorite (and save yourself some serious meal prep time in the process), here’s how to adapt recipes for instant pot:
+If you’re looking to convert an old favorite and save yourself time creating a healthy meal plan, here’s how to adapt recipes for instant pot:

 Like a slow cooker, recipes with a bit of liquid content will do best in the instant pot.
 The appliance requires a little liquid to build up pressure.
 Slow cooker recipes (like the ones you’ve already adapted!), soups, meats, legumes, grains and root veggies all tend to turn out great.